programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

         dictionary[doc.vocab[k].text] = v
     tag_num_list.append(dictionary)

-# Apply function to each doc object in DataFrame
 final_paper_df['F_POS'] = final_paper_df['Doc'].apply(get_fine_pos_tags)

-# Create new dataframe with part of speech counts
 tag_counts = pd.DataFrame(tag_num_list)
 columns = list(tag_counts.columns)

-# Add discipline of each paper as new column to dataframe
 idx = 0
 new_col = final_paper_df['DISCIPLINE']
 tag_counts.insert(loc=idx, column='DISCIPLINE', value=new_col)
 ```
 Again, we can calculate the amount of times, on average, that each fine-grained part of speech appears in Biology vs. English paper using the ```groupby``` and ```mean``` functions.
 ```
-# Get average fine-grained part of speech counts used in papers of each discipline
 average_tag_df = tag_counts.groupby(['DISCIPLINE']).mean()

-# Round calculations to the nearest whole number
 average_tag_df = average_tag_df.round(0)

-# Reset index to improve DataFrame readability
 average_tag_df = average_tag_df.reset_index()

-# Show dataframe
 average_tag_df
 ```
 {% include figure.html filename="or-en-corpus-analysis-with-spacy-26.png" alt="DataFrame containing average counts of each fine-grained part of speech tag within each discipline (Biology and English)." caption="Figure 26: DataFrame with average fine-grained part of speech usage for each discipline" %}